Vincenzo Ruggiero

-Vincenzo Ruggiero is Professor of Sociology at Middlesex University, London.

-He is also director of the Centre for Social and Criminological Research at Middlesex University.
+Vincenzo Ruggiero (8 February 1950 – 2 February 2024) was an Italian-born sociologist who was Professor of Sociology at Middlesex University, London.
+He was also director of the Centre for Social and Criminological Research at Middlesex University.
+He died in London on 3 February 2024, at the age of 73.
+He is survived by his partner of 33 years, Cynthia, and daughter, Lucia.

 Research

-He has conducted research on behalf of the ESRC (Economic and Social Research Council), the British Home Office, the European Commission and the United Nations.
+Ruggiero conducted research on behalf of the ESRC (Economic and Social Research Council), the British Home Office, the European Commission and the United Nations.

-He has worked on; penal systems, organised and corporate crime, state crimes and the crimes of the powerful, and also on sociological and urban issues, social movements, political violence and war.
+Ruggiero worked on; penal systems, organised and corporate crime, state crimes and the crimes of the powerful, and also on sociological and urban issues, social movements, political violence and war.

 Publications

-He has published extensively in international academic journals, and his books include: Western European Penal Systems (1995), Eurodrugs (1995), Organised and Corporate Crime in Europe (1996), The New European Criminology (1998), Crime and Markets (2000), Movements in the City (2001), Economic and Financial Crime in Europe (2002), Crime in Literature (2003), The Crimes of the Economy (2013), London: Routledge, Punishment in Europe (2013) (with M. Ryan), London: Palgrave/Macmillan, I crimini dell'economia (2013), Milan: Feltrinelli, Power and Crime (2015), London and New York: Routledge, Perché i potenti delinquono (2015), Milan: Feltrinelli; Dirty Money: On Financial Delinquency (2017), Oxford: Oxford University Press; 'Organised Crime and Terrorist Networks' (ed) (2020), London and New York: Routledge and 'Visions of Political Violence' (2020), London and New York: Routledge.
+Ruggiero published extensively in international academic journals, and his books include: Western European Penal Systems (1995), Eurodrugs (1995), Organised and Corporate Crime in Europe (1996), The New European Criminology (1998), Crime and Markets (2000), Movements in the City (2001), Economic and Financial Crime in Europe (2002), Crime in Literature (2003), The Crimes of the Economy (2013), London: Routledge, Punishment in Europe (2013) (with M. Ryan), London: Palgrave/Macmillan, I crimini dell'economia (2013), Milan: Feltrinelli, Power and Crime (2015), London and New York: Routledge, Perché i potenti delinquono (2015), Milan: Feltrinelli; Dirty Money: On Financial Delinquency (2017), Oxford: Oxford University Press; 'Organised Crime and Terrorist Networks' (ed) (2020), London and New York: Routledge and 'Visions of Political Violence' (2020), London and New York: Routledge.
 The latter book was published in Italian as 'Violenza politica.
 Visioni e immaginari' (2021), Rome: DeriveApprodi.

 In 2021, Vincenzo Ruggiero published 'Critical Criminology Today: Counter-Hegemonic Essays', London and New York: Routledge.